SirJonthe/MAGE2D/README.md

 About
 -----
-* SGE2D (Simple Game Engine 2D) is a small, simple, OpenGL hardware accelerated 2D game engine aimed at amateur C++ game developers, enabling them to focus on writing game code rather than engine code.
+* MAGE2D (Minimal Amateur Game Engine 2D) is a small, simple, OpenGL hardware accelerated 2D game engine aimed at amateur C++ game developers, enabling them to focus on writing game code rather than engine code.
-* SGE2D is based around a game object design, where the coder adds a specialized game object that overloads virtual functions inherited from a generic game object which are then called by the engine at appropriate times.
+* MAGE2D is based around a game object design, where the coder adds a specialized game object that overloads virtual functions inherited from a generic game object which are then called by the engine at appropriate times.
 * Includes a hardware accelerated graphics pipeline for pixel perfect rendering.